 In all, the hundreds of lanterns and more than 15,000 LED lights make up 20 distinct displays, including the return of the spectacular Chinese Dragon.
 The Dragon—the star of the show and an important cultural symbol in China—weighs more than 18,000 pounds, is longer than three school buses and requires a crane with a 15-person crew to install the head.
 The jaw-dropping piece floats on Symphony Lake, just a stones throw from the amphitheater stage.

-Other lanterns include a group of dinosaurs visiting from the Jurassic world, a rock concert played by ants in a magical forest, a peacock showing off its colorful tail and many more (we won't spoil them all!).
+Other lanterns include an angry bull fighting a ferocious tiger, an enormous pair of crystal shoes that are fit for a princess, a fairy tree (making its world premier at this year's festival!) representing vitality and life, a panda paradise that includes an adorable marriage proposal and many, many more (we won't spoil them all!).
 Some of the displays have movement, some will make you laugh and all of them are visually impressive.
 Beyond beautiful lanterns, the festival also welcomes a showcase of Chinese culture—nightly performances (6:30, 7:30 and 8:30pm) featuring martial arts, traditional dance, acrobatics, drum performances and more.

 A typical guest may take approximately one hour to walk through the entire festival (note this is a self-guided walking tour).
-Food and beverages will be sold on-site, including coffee, hot chocolate, beer and wine.
+Food and beverages will be sold on-site, including coffee and hot chocolate (adults can get those spiked with Bailey's!), beer and wine.
 Bring your cameras!
 Photography is encouraged—tag your photos on social media with #visitRaleigh and #NCChineseLanternFestival so we can check them out!

 The North Carolina Chinese Lantern Festival will be open Tues.-Sun., 6-10pm, and also open on Mon., Dec.
-25 and Jan.
-1. Tickets are required (except for those ages two and under).
+24 and 31.
+Tickets are required (except for those ages two and under).
 Tickets are available online or at the box office at Koka Booth Amphitheatre.
-The cost is $10 for ages three-17, and $15 for ages 18 and up.
+Tickets in advance are $10 for ages three-12, and $15 for ages 13 and up.
+Get more ticket details here.
 Parking is free at venue-owned parking lots.